NERSC/timemory/docs/getting_started/integrating.md

 In general, there are two steps and an optional third if you want to use the preload interface.

-1. Create a pre-processor definition, such as `USE_TIMEMORY`, that will allow you to provide some empty definitions when TiMemory is disabled
+1. Create a pre-processor definition, such as `USE_TIMEMORY`, that will allow you to provide some empty definitions when timemory is disabled
 2. Provide the empty definitions in a header file with a relevant name, such as `performance.hpp` with (at least) the contents described [here](#header-file)
 3. (Optional) Declare the extern "C" interface functions in the header file